nteetor/yonder/docs/collections/_misc/progress-output.md

     description: |-
       If `TRUE`, the progress bar has a striped gradient, defaults to `FALSE`.
+  - name: session
+    description: A reactive context, defaults to [getDefaultReactiveDomain()].
   sections: ~
   examples: |
     if (interactive()) {